whatshap/whatshap/doc/guide.rst

-haplotag   Tag reads by haplotype haplofasta Write haplotypes in FASTA format from a phased VCF genotype   Genotype variants
+haplotag   Tag reads by haplotype haplofasta Write haplotypes in FASTA format from a phased VCF genotype   Genotype variants connect	   Connect haplotype blocks using a reference panel
 ========== ===================================================

 Not all are fully documented in this manual, yet.
 To get help for a